joeljosephwebdev/asteroids/README.md

 - [Joel Joseph](https://www.github.com/joeljosephwebdev)

+## Description

+This is a simple recreation of the classic game Asteroids.
+This project was written in python using the pygame library.

 ## Getting Started 💫

 - Ensure all prerequisites are met, then run main.py.
+- Use WASD to move and spacebar to shoot
+- You can modify the controls in the constants.py file

 * run game
    ```sh